camlab-ethz/jaxFlowSim/parsing/README.md

 python parse_vm.py <model_name>
 ```

 The second format that can be parsed is the format used in the [openBF-hub repository](https://github.com/alemelis/openBF-hub).
 In order to parse these models the repository need to be cloned in to the *parsing* folder.
-Then the models can be parsed by r unning
+Then the models can be parsed by running

 ```
 python parse_bf.py <model_name> <model_sub_dir>